 3131 8th Line, Bradford, Ontario, L3Z 4H2

-One of several new developments in the city of Bradford, this project promises to be a leading-edge development for seniors in the area.
-The Elden of Bradford will offer superior independent living closer to home for people who may have felt the need to move to Newmarket or even further into the Greater Toronto Area (GTA).
+One of several new developments in the city of Bradford, this project offers a leading-edge development for seniors in the area.
+The Elden of Bradford offers superior independent living closer to home, for people who may have previously felt the need to move to Newmarket or even further into the GTA (Greater Toronto Area).

-While meals and housekeeping will be part of the services here, the Elden of Bradford will be focused on creating a vibrant community, as seen in higher quality seniors’ communities throughout the GTA.
+While meals and housekeeping will be part of the services here, the Elden of Bradford is focused on building a vibrant community, as seen in higher quality seniors’ communities throughout the GTA.

-This will appeal to people with progressive ideas about what a seniors’ retirement community ought to be like.
+This appeals to people with progressive ideas about what a seniors’ retirement community ought to be like.
 Independently run, this community will be able to respond flexibly to the needs of residents.
-This community promises to be something special, for discerning seniors and families in the area.
+This community offers something special, for discerning seniors and families in the area.

 We love it that the developers invited Bradford seniors and residents to open information sessions where they were encouraged to provide feedback and guide changes in the development of the community.
 There’s an experimental aspect to this community that promises to make it open-ended in an ongoing basis, ideal for Bradford residents who are similarly progressive-minded.